This is my updated Thrivecart review a year after purchasing it for my business.

 Sales tax is applied and added to the price you’ve set in your product settings.

-Thrivecart platform has one of the most comprehensive affiliate platforms out here – where you can assign affiliates, generate links, pay affiliates, view their progress, manage their activities, and set some powerful rules.
+Thrivecart shopping cart platform has one of the most comprehensive affiliate platforms out there – where you can assign affiliates, generate links, pay affiliates, view their progress, manage their activities, and set some powerful rules.

 The affiliate Overview gives you a simple breakdown of your affiliate partner activities: